eduuh/blog/content/en/workshops/scripting/bashsripting.md

 ### Pipes

 Sometimes , you need to send the outputs of one command to the input of another command.
-This is possible using redirectinon , but somwhat clunky.
+This is possible using redirection, but somwhat clunky.

 command1 | command2